 A room that's warm and dry, has comfortable beds with clean bed linens, reliable hot and cold running water in a clean bathroom, reliable (and free) WiFi and room to hang some clothes will probably do.
 Throw in a place to have coffee and a light breakfast before you hit the road and you're all set.

-International Hotel Chains That Have it Down to a Science
+International Hotel Chains That Have It Down to a Science

+The big international and UK hotel chains and groups have minimum standards and regular inspections.
 Use them and you can probably save enough for one or two nights splurging on a quaint and charming B&B inn or a luxury boutique hotel.

-These international and UK hotel chains, can be relied upon to provide good, basic, cheap or moderately-priced accommodation around England, Scotland and Wales:
+These international and UK hotel chains, can be relied upon to provide good, basic, cheap or moderately-priced accommodation around England, Scotland, and Wales: